PabloCorso/eol-decentralized-cup/README.md

 #### PRs ranking, using best time double with all times.

-Aside from favoring the very long levels too much over short or normal levels, there is another issue with the previous approach.
+The previous approach might be favoring the very long levels too much over normal and short levels, plus there might be another issue.
 Counting only the best times (PRs) for a level ends penalizing in some way the energy put into it by its players.
 By playing more, they make lower PRs and the level's ranking also decreases.
-When instead, the ranking should favor levels that people like playing.
+When instead, the ranking should favor levels that people like playing more.

 Instead of counting only the PRs made, we can count all times made.
 The more the players play, the more times the level has and the better it ranks.
 Even though their times might get better over time, they keep summing to the rank of the level.
 Investing more time into the level means having more chances to have it reach the top X.